Zero-shot Transfer Learning within a Heterogeneous Graph via Knowledge Transfer Networks: Appendix

 \section{Appendix}

-\subsection{Proof of Theorem 1}
+\subsection{Proof of Theorem~\ref{theorem}}

-The proof of Theorem \ref{theorem} is below.
-As stated in the assumptions of the theorem, we adopt a simplified version of our message-passing function that ignores the skip-connection:
+In this proof, we adopt a simplified version of our message-passing function that ignores the skip-connection:

-This lets the Theorem match the experimental results shown in Figure \ref{fig:toy_exp}, as the HGNN trained in that experiment does not use skip-connections and hence represents an ``idealized" HGNN without skip-connections, and with a theoretically-exact KTN component.
+The HGNN trained in the experimental results shown in Figure~\ref{fig:toy_exp} also does not use skip-connections and hence represents a theoretically-exact KTN component.
 In the real experiments, we use (1) skip-connections, exploiting their usual benefits~\cite{hamilton2017inductive}, and (2) the trainable version of KTN.

 \begin{proof} Without loss of generality, we prove the result for the case where $\mathcal{R} = \{(s, t): s,t\in\mathcal{T}\}$, meaning the type of an edge is identified with the (ordered) types of the neighbor nodes.
 In other words, there is only one edge modality possible, such as a social networks with multiple node types (e.g.\ ``users", ``groups") but only one edge modality (``friendship").
-In the case of multiple edge modalities (e.g. ``friendship" and ``message"), the result is extended trivially (though with more algebraically-dense forms of $a_{ts}$ and $q_{ts}$).
+In the case of multiple edge modalities (e.g. ``friendship" and ``message"), the result is extended trivially (through with more algebraically-dense forms of $a_{ts}$ and $q_{ts}$).

 Throughout this proof, we use the following notation for the set of all $j$-adjacent edges of relation type $r$: